 These vegan eggs provide the same protein per calorie as regular eggs!
 Enjoy a simple, plant-based egg replacement that's flavorful, satisfying, and easy to make.
 Crafted with wholesome ingredients, they're light and fluffy, and the perfect high-protein option for a savory breakfast.

-These Vegan Eggs were inspired by the Easy Tofu Scramble on my site, Healthy Oatmeal with Chia Seeds, and my Anti-inflammatory High-Protein Savory Oatmeal.
+These Vegan Eggs were inspired by the Easy Tofu Scramble on my site, this High-Protein Vegan Omelette that never sticks to the pan, and my Anti-inflammatory High-Protein Savory Oatmeal.

 Jump to: